-Taking the sleep aid drug medication suvorexant prolonged the amount of time individuals spent asleep during the night, according to the study.
+Taking the sleep aid drug medication suvorexant prolonged the number of times individuals spent asleep during the night, according to the study.
 The study involved 254 individuals ages 18 to 64 that had been in good mental and physical health but had insomnia that was not due to another medical condition.

 The participants took either a placebo or the drug for four weeks and then switched to the other treatment for an additional four weeks.
 The participators stayed in a sleep laboratory for the whole night with their sleep monitored on the night with each treatment and then again in the fourth week of each treatment.

 While taking the sleep aid drug medication, participants’ “sleep efficiency,” which indicates the total amount of time that they slept during a predetermined eight-hour time in bed, improved by 5% to 13% compared to those using the placebo.
 They also confronted 21 to 37 fewer minutes awake throughout the night after they had fallen asleep than individuals who ingested the placebo.